akleszcz/web-dev-fun/section_3_js_async_programming/notes/async_await.md

       Time spent on playing with red pandas:  120
       Time spent on dancing with armadillos:  150
       ```
-      As you can see, *After async loop* text is logged before task times.
+      As you can see, *After async loop* is logged before the tasks durations.
 This happens, because:
       > **forEach expects a synchronous function** `forEach` does not wait for promises.

       [Source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)